SkygearIO/features/features/285-design-webhooks/api.md

             If omitted, fetch oldest events.
 - `limit`: integer, optional, must be within range [1, 20];
            limit the number of events returned.
+- `status`: string, optional, comma-separated string of event statuses;
+            filter the returned events by the statuses.
+            If multiple values exists, they're combined together.

 Response:
 ```json